HOME—US Scouting—Ideals of Scouting

 Most Scout Promises around the world also express the concept of a Scout's three duties or obligations, but more often follow the three obligations contained in Baden-Powell's original Scout Promise:

-- Honour God and the King (nowadays usually stated as duty to God and country [or in countries of the British Commonwealth, duty to God and Queen])
+- Honour God and the King (nowadays usually stated as duty to God and country unless part of a monarchy)

 - Help others